Ice Hockey World Championships: 1993–present

 Alexander Semin scores a goal in the gold medal game between Canada and Russia at the 2008 World Championships.

 From 1996 to 2001, the Czech Republic won six consecutive World Championship medals, including World Championship gold from 1999 to 2001, as well as gold at the 1998 Winter Olympics.
 In 2002, the Czechs were favoured to win, but were upset in the quarter final by Russia.
-In the gold medal game between Russia and Slovakia, Slovakian Peter Bondra scored in the final two minutes of the game and the nation won its first ever World Championship.
+In the gold medal game between Russia and Slovakia, Slovak Peter Bondra scored in the final two minutes of the game and the nation won its first ever World Championship.
 At the 2003 World Championships, Sweden made one of the biggest comebacks in tournament history, rallying from a 5–1 deficit in their quarterfinal game against Finland to win 6–5.
 The gold medal game between Canada and Sweden went into overtime.
 Canada's Anson Carter scored the winning goal 13 minutes into play, but the goal had to be reviewed for ten minutes to determine if the puck had crossed the line.
 In a rematch of the two nations the following year, Canada won and repeated as champions.